ZacharyBournand/crave-finder/README.md

 7. Run the application:
      - In your "\crave-finder\frontend" terminal, type the following command to run the frontend: ```ng serve --open```
      - In your "\crave-finder\backend" terminal, type the following command to run the backend: ```go run main.go```

-**How to Use our Application**
-1. On the Home Page, you can either:
-     - Sign Up
-     - Log In
-     - Search for a Restaurant or Food Item in your chosen City

-2. If you Log In, you get access to 2 buttons at the top right corner:
-   - **User Reviews** button:
-     - You can look up an individual user's ratings.

-   - **Account** button:
-     - **Change Password**: You can change your account's password.
-     - **Logout**: You can log out.
-     - **Delete Account**: You can delete your account.

-3. If you Search for a Restaurant or Food Item in your chosen City, you can Click on a Restaurant that appeared in your search result
-     - Now, you can Add a restaurant's Dish to the Database
-     - You can also Remove a restaurant's Dish from the Database
-     - You can Create a Dish Rating that gets stored in the Database
-     - And you can Click on the a Dish's ratings hyperlink to see Each User's Rating of the Dish